 - Flurry is easy to use and makes it easy to get started.
 It keeps your cost low early on.

-- It’s entirely focused on mobile, and works across platforms (e.g. iOS, Android, Windows, Apple TV, Blackberry, etc).
+- It’s entirely focused on mobile (hence a mobile analytics platform), and works across platforms (e.g. iOS, Android, Windows, Apple TV, Blackberry, etc).
 This means that all your mobile analytics can be in one system.

 - You can use Flurry for push notifications and save money.

 Pendo was originally a user guidance and communication platform.
 It gradually evolved into an analytics (and communication) platform.
 With Pendo, you can send polls/surveys, do product walkthroughs, feature announcements, and also track product engagement, funnels, user journeys and feature adoption.